jennyballif/jennyballif.github.io/_posts/2017-09-26-science-mom-s-guide-to-water-part-6.md

 Citric acid and epsom salts can be found in some grocery stores, but it's probably easiest (as with the alum) to order them online.

-Suggested recipe (makes about 8 small bath bombs)
+### Suggested recipe (makes about 8 small bath bombs)

-1/2 c baking soda
+- 1/2 c baking soda
-1/3 c cornstarch
+- 1/3 c cornstarch
-1/4 c epsom salt
+- 1/4 c epsom salt
-1/4 c citric acid
+- 1/4 c citric acid

-1 Tbsp water
+- 1 Tbsp water
-1 Tbsp oil (any kind)
+- 1 Tbsp oil (any kind)
-20 or so drops of essential oil a couple drops food coloring (optional)
+- 20 or so drops of essential oil
+- a couple drops food coloring (optional)

 Mix the dry ingredients and wet ingredients in separate bowls.
-For oil I recommend using whatever unsaturated cooking oil you have on hand (canola, olive, vegetable), or if you'd like to purchase a nicer cosmetic oil (such as jojoba oil or castor oil), that's a perfectly good option too.
+For the tablespoon of oil I recommend using whatever unsaturated cooking oil you have on hand (canola, olive, vegetable).
+If you'd like to purchase a nicer cosmetic oil (such as jojoba oil or castor oil), that's a perfectly good option too.

 Use a whisk to slowly combine the dry ingredients into the wet ingredients until the mixture has a sandy texture.
 You can pack the bathbombs with your hands into spheres or small bricks and let them sit for 48 hours, and they will work just fine.
 But if you want them to look like the type you'd find in a store, use small bath bomb molds.
 I thought plastic easter eggs would be a great hack for this -- but it turns out that they're almost impossible to get out of the eggs once you've packed them in and they've dried.
 I had to dump the whole egg in water and use the bath bomb to get it out.
 Just so you know. ;)